 The green lands of a city, including parks, grasslands, sports fields, educational playgrounds, riverside parks, scenic areas, and national parks, are places for residents to relax and rest.
 The quantity of green lands in the city is somewhat reflected the quality of life of the city residents, and it is the more the better.
 Around half of the lands in Taipei City is categorized as non-urban land, such as mountains or hills, and it is further categorized as protected area, river area, and scenic area.
-The total area of green lands in Taipei City is gradually increased each year.
-In average every 10,000 residents can enjoy 54 hectares of green space.
-As for waste disposal, the disposal rate of garbage is 100% in Taipei, and the recycling rate of recyclable waste is more than 60%.
+The total area of green lands in Taipei City is decreased in 2021.
+In average every 10,000 residents can enjoy 55 hectares of green space.
+As for waste disposal, the disposal rate of garbage is 100% in Taipei, the quantity of recycled resources is 493,402 metric tons, and the recycling rate of recyclable waste is more than 64.97%.
 To reach the goal of reducing waste quantity, Taipei City Government implements the policies of collecting waste disposal fee by selling special-purpose trash bag, and enhancing the recycling sorting process.
-The rate of sewage treatment is over 83%.
-As for the air quality, the density of particulate matter in Taipei was 38.7 microgram per cubic meter in 2019, lower than the national average of 48.7 microgram per cubic meter.
+The rate of sewage treatment is over 87.44%.
+As for the air quality, the density of particulate matter in Taipei was 24.50 microgram per cubic meter in 2021, lower than the national average of 42.50 microgram per cubic meter.

 Taipei City Government has been aggressively pushing for saving energy and reducing CO2 emission these years.
 It encourages both residents and enterprises to install solar power generation equipment, and provides funding for those installation projects.
-The policy successfully increases the solar power generation capacity in Taipei.
+The policy successfully increases the solar power generation capacity as 40,515kW in Taipei.